 - 1 yellow onion, diced

 - 1½ cups green frozen peas, cooked according to package directions

 - ½ teaspoon sea salt

 - 2 teaspoons minced fresh thyme

 - ½ cup arrowroot starch

-- Heat a large skillet over medium-high heat.
+- For the filling, heat a large skillet over medium-high heat.
 Add meat, carrots, and onions and cook, stirring often, until meat is browned and vegetables have begun to soften, 10-15 minutes.

 - Remove from heat and drain filling mixture to remove excess fat.
 Add the peas, stirring to combine.
 Pour filling in the bottom of an 8×8 baking dish and set aside.

 - For the gravy, in a medium pot, combine the stock, cauliflower, onion, salt and pepper.
 Heat, uncovered, over medium-high heat until simmering.
 Simmer for 10 minutes.
 Add thyme, rosemary, garlic and remove from heat.

 - In a high-powered blender, place Worcestershire and butter and pour stock mixture over top.
 Purée together until smooth.
 Add arrowroot starch and purée until smooth.